 At Syracuse University, research is applied to solve sustainability challenges in our region and throughout the globe.
 Collaborations and innovation in sustainability are developed across multidisciplinary fields.
 Our research strives to bring sustainability to the center of environmental, social and economic systems.
 We are working to tackle climate change, clean-up Onondaga Lake, create new green infrastructure, and develop energy efficient systems.
 Our investigators form partnerships with our community to solve real world problems.
+We also are committed to using the campus as a laboratory for sustainability research.

 To find SU faculty research interests in sustainability, explore our faculty page.